c-sanders/ScaleAndSetSize/README.md

 Invoking the GIMP Plugins non-interactively from the command line.
 ------------------------------------------------------------------

-To invoke this Plugin non-interactively, issue a command from the command line which is similar to the following;
+To invoke either one of the two non-interactive versions of the Plugin in a non-interactive manner, issue a command from the command line which is similar to either one the following two commands;

 	gimp --no-interface \
 		 --verbose \